 - Determine operational control of the management system processes

-- Verify internal audits and management reviews and planned scheduled
+- Verify internal audits and management reviews have been planned and performed

-- Determine links between policy and legal requirements, the competence of personnel, operations, procedures and data.
+- Confirm links between policy and legal requirements as well as procedures and data

 The TACG CB certification manager reviews the audit report and supporting information, including the recommendations made by the lead auditor and makes a certification decision.